Darnxd/Image-Encryption-Tool-using-Python/README.md

 This tool **does not use any real cryptography** — it's more of a visual obfuscation method that helps understand how digital images work under the hood.

+📌 Why I Built This

+My curiosity about how images store data and how we can manipulate pixel values grew as I studied Python and cybersecurity concepts